Xingxiaomuu/Qlik-Cloud-Dashboard/Media-Tracking/README.md

 ## 🧠 Constraints

-- **Temporal Scope**: Default analysis range is 2024-09-04 to 2024-10-04
+- **Temporal Scope**: Default analysis range is 2024-09-04 to 2024-12-30 (Quarterly tracking phase)
-- **File Partitioning**: QVD files are monthly segmented
+- **File Partitioning**: QVD files can be monthly segmented
-- **Data Quality**: Blank brands are invalid; short session IDs treated as test data
+- **Data Quality**: Blank brands are invalid; short session IDs treated and filtered as test data
-- **System Config**: Oracle uses read replica; QlikView script scheduled daily at 02:00 GMT+8
+- **Automation**: Oracle uses read replica; QlikView script scheduled daily at 02:00 GMT+8

 ---

 This documentation combines technical implementation details with business context for both developer and analyst audiences.
 Adjust connection strings and date ranges as needed for your environment.

-# Data Masking Overview

-## Project Overview
+---

+## User Pretrain Profile Data Joining

 This dataset contains information related to user behavior, including interactions with advertisements and video content.
-The data has been processed to ensure that sensitive personal information is protected by anonymizing or masking identifiable fields.

 ---

-## Data Structure

 ### Source Systems
 1. **Google Drive File**: Data loaded from the provided Excel file hosted on Google Drive.